 The Tanzanian licenses comprise six prospecting licences acquired on the acquisition of Edenville International (Tanzania) Limited in 2010.
-The Licenses cover 598km2 in Tanzania, located in a region displaying viable prospects for both uranium and coal and occur in a country where the government's policy for development of the mineral sector aims at attracting and enabling the private sector to take the lead in exploration mining, development, mineral beneficiation and marketing.
-The value of the assets obtained on acquisition represent the fair value of the consideration paid to the vendors.
+The Licenses covered 598km2 in Tanzania, located in a region displaying viable prospects for both uranium and coal and occur in a country where the government's policy for development of the mineral sector aims at attracting and enabling the private sector to take the lead in exploration mining, development, mineral beneficiation and marketing.
+The value of the assets obtained on acquisition represents the fair value of the consideration paid to the vendors.
+The area covered by these original 6 licences has since decreased as the licence renewal process has focused on smaller areas with the best drill results.